ctsit/redcap_deployment/redcap_deployment_commands_documentation.md

 `vagrant()`
 * Declare a development instance.
 It specifies vagrant.ini to be used as the settings file.
 This is the same as calling instance(vagrant).

-Declare a vagrant instance.
-It specifies that the settings file used will be vagrant.ini.